Our Summer Camps Staff

 Allie Kautz, BS child development, San Diego State University; 4th grade teaching assistant at Catlin Gabel.
 Allie's inspiration to become a teacher came from her mother, who was a special education preschool teacher.
 Allie also taught preschool for a number of years in San Diego before moving to Portland last year.
 Cooking, knitting, and exploring Portland are among her favorite things to do.

 Amanda Lightiser, BA women's studies, University of Georgia; MFA, University of Oregon; J.D., Northeastern University.
-Amanda recently moved from New Orleans where she taught literature and writing at Tulane University and Isidore Newman School for nine years.
+Amanda recently moved from New Orleans, where she taught literature and writing at Tulane University and Isidore Newman School for nine years.
 She is thrilled to be back in Oregon, and excited to be teaching sophomore and junior English and working with seniors on their college essays at Catlin Gabel.
 Before finding her way to writing and teaching, Amanda worked as an attorney representing death row inmates in Florida.
 She is working on a novel based on her experiences.

 Jesse Lowes, BA biology, Colorado College; MAT, Lewis & Clark College; Catlin Gabel MS science teacher.
-Jesse grew up with a voracious drive to explore and understand the world around me.
+Jesse grew up with a voracious drive to explore and understand the world around him.
 Immeasurable childhood moments spent overturning rocks in search of salamanders and climbing trees to gain a better view of birds paved the way for ecology field research in college and beyond.
 However, research on its own never seemed enough without the human component.
 He discovered the missing piece while working as an environmental educator at an outdoor school in California and immediately knew teaching was for him.
 Teaching is the perfect blend of personal inquiry and community, challenge and support, work and fun.
 He feels extremely lucky every day that he is able to work with students to facilitate deeper understanding, respect, and stewardship for our community and the natural world.

 Dale Rawls, BA, Portland State University; MA, Lewis & Clark College.
 Dale has taught art at Catlin Gabel for 24 years and now teaches art to Middle School students.